Often an Orphan: Plot

 The cartoon opens with a car driving up near a farm for a picnic and a man coming out and the dog Charlie coming out shortly after him.
 The man throws a stick, and when Charlie is off getting it, the man packs up and leaves in his car, deliberately leaving the dog behind.
-After Charlie is dumped, he tries various tricks to attract new owners from the people driving along the road.
+After Charlie is dumped, he speaks to the audience, drily bemoaning the fact that he fell for the trick, which has apparently happened before.
+He then tries various tricks to attract new owners from the people driving along the road, including trying the "big soulful eyes routine".
 After three failures in various ways, he hears Porky singing and decides to go talk to him.
-He annoys Porky though as he says he is 50% various dogs but is mostly a Labrador Retriever ("Fifty percent Pointer—dere it is!
-Dere it is!
-Dere it is!
-Fifty Percent Boxer!
-Fifty percent Setter, Irish Setter!
-Fifty Percent watch dog!
-Fifty percent Spitz!
-Fifty percent Doberman Pinscher!
-But, mostly, I'm all Labrador Retriever!").
-When reminded by Porky that he is not a Labrador retriever, he responds, "Look, if you doubt my woid, get me a Labrador, and I'll retrieve it for you.
-Dat's fair, isn't it?".
-After asking Porky if he has or knows where to get a Laborador retriever, he replies, "Then shut up!"
 He eventually drives Porky crazy and is kicked off his property.
 A series of gags then ensues with Charlie trying to become Porky's dog, with them all failing until Porky is about to kick Charlie out but is stopped by a nearby Humane Society worker, who is spying on Porky, who does not want to get in trouble with the law.
 Porky then sings "Rock-a-bye Baby" as he carries Charlie back and puts Charlie down.
-After the Humane Society worker leaves, a livid Porky demands that Charlie leave, but Charlie sadly and dramatically pleads Porky not to kick him out, as he always wanted to live in the country, and not the city, while Porky finally feels sorry for Charlie's traumatic experience in the city ("And now...
-Now...
-Now that I got a chance to regain my health, you wanna send me back to the city.
-The city!
-I can see it all now.
-Its high towers!
-Cold, cruel, ominous!
-Closing down on ya!
-From every side till ya can't breathe!
-Closer!
-Closer!
-Ya can't breathe...!
-The traffic!
-Ya can't think!
-BEEP BEEP!
-BEEP BEEP!
-LOOK OUT FOR THAT TRUCK!
-HONK HONK!
-LOOK OUT FOR THAT TAXI!
-BOINNNG!
-BREEP-BREEP!
-AROOOOGAH!
-HONK HONK!
-BEEP BEEP!
-Ah...!
-Hark.
-What's that?
-Look!
-It's the towers!
-THEY'RE FALLING!").
+After the Humane Society worker leaves, a livid Porky demands that Charlie leave, but Charlie sadly and dramatically pleads Porky not to kick him out, as he always wanted to live in the country, and not the city, while Porky finally feels sorry for Charlie's traumatic experience in the city.